 CPU: CPU exhaustion can be caused by flooding the system with high level computations and may affect network components, servers and the application itself.
 An example of such an attack is SSL exhaustion, which results in high CPU consumption.
 It should be noted that most of these attacks are client-specific and target a specific functionality of the client’s website (such as, but not limited to, flooding calculating modules, search modules and login mechanisms).

 Storage: Many applications use databases that contain customer records, business transactions, system information (such as logs) and even uploaded files.
 An attacker can generate requests that consume the available disk space (for example abusing the registration mechanism), thereby disabling the application.

 Connection Table: Each network component contains a connection table which lists existing connections and their status.
-In this kind of attack, the attacker open numerous connections (either valid or invalid connections), thus flooding the connection table.
-Once the connection table is full, the server is unable to process new connections resulting in a denial of service attack.
+In this kind of attack, the attacker opens numerous connections (either valid or invalid connections), flooding the connection table.
+Once the connection table is full, the server is unable to process new connections resulting in Denial of Service.

 Nowadays, organizations are facing multiple kinds of attacks, as DDoS attack is aiming to disrupt the normal traffic sent to one or more of the organization’s resources to make an impact on its availability.
-The most common security solutions are then deployed over the network to prevent those attacks but the organization doesn’t know exactly what tomorrow brings.
+The most common security solutions are then deployed over the network to prevent those attacks, but the organization doesn’t know exactly what tomorrow brings.
 Therefore, some of the configurations may be partial, or wrong for the organization to use.
-In some cases the organization lacks of crucial protections against different DDoS attacks.
-And this is where we get into the picture.
+In some cases, the organization lacks crucial protections against different DDoS attacks.
+And this is where we come into the picture.

 About the Team

-Comsec has highly skilled DDoS team with expertise in conducting the controlled simulation, guidance of the client in evaluation of actual risk and providing valuable remediation recommendations.
+Comsec has a highly skilled DDoS team with expertise in conducting the controlled simulation, guidance of the client through the evaluation of actual risk and providing valuable remediation recommendations.